GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2022-q4.md

       <td>Concern that FPS is not consistent with the CMA commitments' provisions regarding "Applicable Data Protection Legislation," on the basis that GDPR does not impose a limit on the number of sites in a set while FPS envisages a limit of 3.	</td>
       <td>Our response is unchanged from Q3: <br>
 <br>
-<em>"Google is continuing to commit to the CMA to design and implement the Privacy Sandbox proposals in a way that does not distort competition by self-preferencing Google's own business, and to take into account impact on competition in digital advertising, publishers and advertisers as well as impact on privacy outcomes and compliance with data protection principles as set out in the Applicable Data Protection Legislation.
+"Google is continuing to commit to the CMA to design and implement the Privacy Sandbox proposals in a way that does not distort competition by self-preferencing Google's own business, and to take into account impact on competition in digital advertising, publishers and advertisers as well as impact on privacy outcomes and compliance with data protection principles as set out in the Applicable Data Protection Legislation.
 The concern expressed does not disclose any incompatibility with GDPR.
-We continue to work closely with the CMA to ensure that our work complies with these commitments."</em></td>
+We continue to work closely with the CMA to ensure that our work complies with these commitments."</td>
     </tr>
   </tbody>
 </table>